A Sculpture Material for the Future: An Intro to Artist Air Dry Clays

 Wood-glue-based paper mache was where I started because I wanted to make big sculptures.
 It was lightweight and strong, even on a large-scale, but a giant pain in the ass.

 This led me on a quest to seek out an air dry clay that would have these properties, but also be easy to work with and take detail well.

 Covering an older paper mache sculpture in air dry clay

 I investigated cold porcelain (a clay you can make at home from white glue and corn starch) which is incredibly strong.
 Sadly, it only has a working time of about 10 minutes before it starts to harden and crack.
 If you try to soften it with water, you end up with a glue-y mush.
 Ick.

 I tried so many brands of clay, many just randomly selected from art supply store shelves, but none fit my exacting standards.
 It was discouraging.
-I even tried polymer clays, but the plastic-y residue it left on my hands put me off.
+I even tried polymer clays, but was put off by the plastic residue it left on my hands.

-Finally, I picked up a package of Creative Paperclay, and it’s been my main medium of choice since then.
+Finally, I picked up a package of Creative Paperclay, and it’s been my main medium of choice ever since.
 It combines all of the requirements that I searched for: strong, lightweight, and it lets you work both big and small.

 Horse sculpted from Creative Paperclay with Apoxie Sculpt ears

 In the next few blog posts, I will give you a glimpse at the main clays that I utilize in my sculptures.
 There is little information about these clays apart from scant reviews, and I want to demonstrate their properties and to give you an inside look into this exciting world of the latest clays for artists.
 These include:

 Hopefully these will help you find the best clay for your artwork!